Create a free Garmin map: for cycling, mountain biking, and hiking

 where the value 1.0 should be half-way on the map.

 Some people may want to read the img files with mapsource (on Windows).
-Possible instructions are here
+Possible instructions are here.

-To contribute to the Open Cycle Map - let's say you found a nice cycle path that is not on the Open Street Map yet - the easiest way is to register with the Open Street Map.
+To contribute to the Open Cycle Map (OCM) - let's say you found a nice cycle path that is not on the Open Street Map yet - the easiest way is to register with the Open Street Map.
 Next upload a track from your Garmin (one of those GPX files on your device when it is USB mounted on your computer.
 When you have uploaded the track to the website you can edit it through the 'GPS Traces' tab.
 Select 'See your traces' and hit 'edit'.
 This will bring up an online editor which is fairly easy to use.
 Check the tutorials for the 'Potlatch' editor.